 To make the batter, you need butter, eggs, flour, granulated sugar, yeast, milk and vanilla essence.
 Yes, unlike most recipes, I add some active yeast for a fluffy crust.
 The yeast goes straight into the batter and does its magic when the Clafoutis is in the oven.

-It’s exciting to watch how the Clafoutis rises and browns on the top.
-Its hard to wait and watch because you just want to get your spoon into that custardy dessert!!
+It's pretty exciting to watch how the Clafoutis rises and browns on the top.
+Its actually hard to wait and watch because you just want to get your spoon into that custardy dessert!!

 Leave the Clafoutis to bake for 40-45 minutes. you will see the tart rising like a soufflé and browning on the top.

 Clafoutis is best eaten while the tart is still warm.
 Though I must warn you, eating clafoutis straight out of the oven will lead to overeating.
-There is no way you can stop your self from taking another bite!!
-I guarantee, digging into that beautiful baked custard surrounding the sweet cherries will be hard to resist😋
+There is no way you can stop yourself from taking another bite!!
+I guarantee, digging into this beautiful baked custard surrounding the sweet cherries will be hard to resist😋

 Traditionally Clafoutis is served without any garnish but that shouldn't stop you from adding a scoop of your favourite Ice cream (my favourite is walnut ice cream), you can also add a dab of crème fraiche or a dollop of whipped cream on the side.

-Many variations to choose from, so definitely give atleast one a go😄 When you make this simple cherry clafoutis tart recipe, I would love to hear or see how it turned out!
-You can share your experience by rating the recipe and leaving a comment below and if you love desserts try out our rhubarb and strawberries with coconut chantilly or pina colada panna cotta recipe too.
+There are many variations to choose from, so definitely give atleast one a go😄 When you make this simple cherry clafoutis tart recipe, I would love to hear or see how it turned out!
+You can share your experience by rating the recipe and leaving a comment below!

 Simple Cherry Clafoutis Tart